nanogiants/nestjs-swagger-api-exception-decorator/docs/gettingstarted/usage/custom.md

 }
 ```

-_Remember that all NestJS exceptions extend `HttpException` which contain a description and the HTTP status code._
+_Remember that all NestJS exceptions extend `HttpException` which contain a description, error and the HTTP status code._

 The advantages of using custom exceptions are: